 - Only available to current and former military personnel and their families

-- Protective device credit provides premium discounts if your home is equipped with security cameras, alarms or other devices.
+- Protective device credit: Policyholders whose home is equipped with security cameras, alarms or other devices are eligible for premium discounts.

 Aside from standard coverages, like dwelling, personal property and liability coverage, USAA offers coverage for: